bcgov/nr-frontend-starting-app/README.md

 [![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)](https://github.com/bcgov/nr-frontend-starting-app)

-# Natural Resources Front-End Starting PWA
+# Natural Resources Front-End Starting Progressive Web Application

-This repository holds a set of policies, standard, guides and pipelines to get started with a PWA.
+This repository holds a set of policies, standard, guides and pipelines to get started with a Progressive Web Application.
 Before writing your first line of code, please take a moment and check out our [CONTRIBUTING](CONTRIBUTING.md) guide.

 ## Our Policy